 Reference: NASA Engineering and Safety Center.
 (2020).
 Recommendations on Use of Commercial-Off-The-Shelf (COTS) Electrical, Electronic, and Electromechanical (EEE) Parts for NASA Missions (NASA/TM-20205011579, NESC-RP-19-01490).
 Langley Research Center.

-Another important reference is the MEAL (Mission, Environment, Application, Lifetime) guideline (NASA/TM–2018-220074), which also recognizes laser-based SEE evaluation as a viable radiation test method.
+Another relevant reference is the MEAL guideline-Mission, Environment, Application, and Lifetime (NASA/TM-2018-220074)-which discusses laser-based SEE evaluation as a viable radiation-test method.

-The document emphasizes the cost-effectiveness and reduced evaluation time of laser testing compared to traditional heavy ion or proton beam testing.
-It also highlights how laser-based testing provides complementary insight that enhances and refines the results of conventional methods.
+The document notes the cost effectiveness and shorter evaluation time relative to traditional heavy-ion or proton testing, and emphasizes how laser testing provides complementary insight that can refine the results of conventional methods.

-Laser evaluation proves especially valuable in early-stage circuit assessments, radiation-hardness design studies, and testing of densely packed logic devices, where precise fault localization is essential.
+Laser evaluation is especially valuable for early-stage circuit assessments, radiation-hardness design studies, and densely integrated logic devices where precise fault localization is essential.

 MEAL-Based Verification Strategy Guideline (NASA/TM-2018-220074)